 I had to go to court yesterday.
 And no, I didn’t do anything wrong; I wasn’t on trial.
-I had to testify against a guy from a neighboring county that was on trial for misuse of 911.
-And guess who was the *lucky* call taker who took that gem of a call?!?!?!
+I had to testify against a guy from a neighboring county on trial for misuse of 911.
+Guess who was the *lucky* call taker on that gem of a call?!?!?!

-I had known a few months ago that the trial was coming up and I was headed for court, when the deputy showed up on my doorstep to serve me with the subpoena.
-At the time I didn’t really remember this guy’s call; all I knew is that is must have been a doozy – because his place of residence was a small town in the afore-mentioned neighboring county (can you tell I am trying to distance myself geographically as much as possible from him?), and this small town was known by the quaint colloquialism of “the armpit” of that particular county.
+At the time I didn’t really remember this guy’s call; all I knew is it must have been a doozy – because his place of residence was a small town in the neighboring county (can you tell I am trying to distance myself geographically as much as possible from him?), and this small town was known by the quaint colloquialism of “the armpit” of that particular county.
 Not a nice place – you can almost hear “Dueling Banjos” as you drive through town, preferable with the windows of your vehicle rolled up tightly.

 So I went back to the 911 center last week to listen to a recording of the call, to reacquaint myself with this man and his misuse of the 911 system.
 Yes, kiddies, the same 911 center where I was terminated 3 months ago.
 That could be a whole ‘nother post, right there.
 Maybe some other time, though.
 Clearly, it was a little weird going back.
 I had to do a great deal of praying before going there; asking God to help me keep my hands off certain people’s throat, for Him to please put His hand over my mouth so I wouldn’t say things I shouldn’t, etc. He must have listened, because no blood was spilt, nor foul words spoken.
 It was actually very uneventful.